Click HERE to view the Live Auction Items List for 2016

-We were devastated.
-We have an 12 year old son, Colby who is in 6th grade.
-After 2 surgeries in 7 months, we are desperately putting our faith in God and the research team at MD Anderson in hopes they find a cure.
+We are desperately putting our faith in God and the research team at MD Anderson in hopes they find a cure.

 On Phil’s second tumor we opted not to have surgery and instead take our chances with a trial at MD Anderson called Delta-24-RGD.
 The virus spreads in a wave through the tumors until there is no cancer cells left.
 Delta-24-RGD forces tumor cells to devour themselves.
 The virus has been engineered to ‘infect’ only cells that lack the Rb tumor suppressor gene, a condition unique to tumor cells.

 About 17,000 people are diagnosed with cancer that began in or next to the brain every year in the United States.
 Glioblastoma multiforme is the most common and most malignant primary tumor of the brain and associated with one of the worst 5-year survival rates among all human cancers.
 Nevertheless, a small fraction of glioblastoma patients survive for more than 36 months.
 These patients are referred to as long-term survivors.
 We want to increase these statistics and put more money into research and help find a CURE for Phil and all others.

-With Standard chemo and radiation treatment Phil was given 14 months to live, but due to taking our chances with the Delta-24 RGD trial at MD Anderson he is now in his 31st month of surviving this deadly disease.
+With Standard chemo and radiation treatment Phil was given 14 months to live, but due to the ground breaking research and use of the Delta-24 RGD trial at MD Anderson he is now in his 54th month of surviving this deadly disease.
 We believe if it wasn’t for the research at MD Anderson he wouldn’t be here today.

 Our focus is to raise money to put into research to help them find a Cure and that can’t come too soon for us and a quickly growing population of brain cancer patients.
 Brain Cancer is one of the least funded cancers and has the least awareness out there.
 Finding a Cure for all types of brain tumors will not happen overnight.
 It needs lots of research – if we are to achieve the same successes in treatments as have been discovered for diseases such as Leukemia, breast and lung cancer.